UlisseMini/luamc/README.md

 Q: Why does the code suck so much

 A: This is me & my friends first time writing a minecraft mod, and first time writing java, also fuck you

+## PS
+You need the LuaJ jar file in the minecraft mods folder